elefantel/Diners/README.md

 # Diners
 Showing local businesses in your area.
 Currently limited to the San Jose, CA

+## Requirements
+iOS 16.0+ Beta,
+iPadOS 16.0+ Beta,
+Xcode 14.0 Beta

+While you can build and run the project to device or simulator from macOS 12.4 (Monterey), you require macOS 13.0+ Beta (Ventura) to build and run to a macOS target.

+## Working with the codebase
 This project contains two branches:
 1. `split-view-navigation` (also `main`)
 This shows the [NavigationSplitView](https://developer.apple.com/documentation/SwiftUI/NavigationSplitView) - a view that presents views in two or three columns, where selections in leading columns control presentations in subsequent columns